mmb-carb/GATE/USAGE.md

 #### REGION_BOX_FILE

-> path to Python file with I/J box for each region
+> path to CSV file with I/J box for each region

-This is the path to a Python file with the I/J bounding boxes for each region in the modeling domain.
+This is the path to a CSV file with the I/J bounding boxes for each region in the modeling domain.
 For instance, the California County region bounding box starts like this:

-    {1: {'lat': (176, 195), 'lon': (177, 194)},
-     ...
-     }
+    REGION,LAT_MIN,LAT_MAX,LON_MIN,LON_MAX
+    1,176,195,177,194
+    2,107,158,208,277

-In the example above, the key to the dictionary is the region code (`1`), and that region (Alameda County) stretches from grid cell 176 to 195 in the South-to-North direction and grid cells 177 to 194 in the West-to-East direction.
+The example above starts with regions `1` (Alameda county), which stretches from grid cell 176 to 195 in the South-to-North direction and grid cells 177 to 194 in the West-to-East direction.

-This simple Python dictionary is provided to greatly improve the efficiency of finding which grid cells each runway lat/lon lies in.
-If the user does not know (and cannot calculate) the I/J bounding boxes of each region in their domain, these boxes could be replaced with the entire modeling domain.
+This file is provided to GATE to greatly improve the efficiency of doing one particular piece of math: determining which grid cell a given lat/lon belongs in.
+This search is done extensively when trying to relate runway positions to the modeling domain.
+If the user does not know (and cannot calculate) the I/J bounding boxes of each region in their domain, these boxes can be replaced with the entire modeling domain.
 For instance, in the California 4km statewide modeling domain this would look like:

-    {1: {'lat': (0, 291), 'lon': (0, 321)},
-     2: {'lat': (0, 291), 'lon': (0, 321)},
-     ...
-     }
+    REGION,LAT_MIN,LAT_MAX,LON_MIN,LON_MAX
+    1,0,291,0,321
+    2,0,291,0,321

-GATE will run with default region describes, like the above.
-But it should be noted that this will probably make GATE run significantly slower.
+GATE will run with these domain-wide boxes, but it will probably run slower.

 #### TAKEOFF_ANGLES